 While some newer smartphones do come with a nice sized hard drive installed, older smartphones have a way of running out of space once app happy users install one too many apps, or when snap happy photographers fill up their phones with photos.
 If your phone is equipped with a miniSD or microSD card slot you can easily add more storage to your phone.
 This way you can save your videos for later use.
 And of course you will have more room for your photos.

 Invest in a Mobile Lamp

 So it’s not feasible to carry around a lamp in your bag.
 Or is it?
 I was on Kickstarter to support a friend’s project then I saw this campaign to develop lighting for selfies or video chat and I was amazed at what they had come up with.
 This light attaches to the top of your smartphone, tablet, or laptop and provides lighting for videos.
-Genius!
-I may check out some other Kickstarter success stories to see what else I can find.
+I found some similar lights on Amazon that have gotten great reviews.

 Ensure that You have a Good Internet Connection